mnutsch/TextAdventureEngine/Readme.md

 description: This is a sentence describing the room.
 It is shown to the user when they first enter a room.
 It also repeated if the player uses the "look" command.

 #### paths (rooms)
 paths: This is an array of key value pairs which correspond to other rooms.
 Paths are the directions that a player can go from the room that they are in.
 For example, it an item in this array is "north":"porch"; then the player can go to the room "porch" by using the command "north".
+The following are valid directions: "north", "south", "east", "west", "up", and "down".

 #### requires (rooms)
 requires: Sometimes a player must have an item in their inventory before navigating to a room.
 The Requires object defines that relationship.